-Note 12: Fair Value Measurements
+Note 13: Fair Value Measurements

 The District uses a three-level fair value hierarchy that categorizes assets and liabilities measured at fair value based on the observability of the inputs utilized in the valuation.
 This hierarchy prioritizes the inputs into three broad levels as follows: Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities; Level 2 inputs are quoted prices for similar assets and liabilities in active markets or inputs that are observable for the asset or liability, either directly or indirectly; and Level 3 inputs are unobservable inputs in which little or no market data exists, therefore, requiring an entity to develop its own valuation assumptions.
-U.S. Government Obligations and Fixed Income Securities are valued at the closing price reported on the over-the-counter market on which the individual securities are traded.
+U.S. Government Obligations and Fixed Income Securities are valued at the closing price reported on the overthe-counter market on which the individual securities are traded.
+These inputs reflect management's judgment about the assumptions that a market participant would use in pricing the asset and are based on the best available information which has been internally developed.